MSW curriculum and degree information

 Builds on the professional knowledge gained from the Foundation Curriculum and provides more thorough study of complex policies, practice skills, research methods, human behavior in the social environment and field education.

-Students select from three concentrations:
+Students select from two concentrations:

 - Direct Practice (DP): Prepares students to understand and work with individuals, families, and small groups, within the context of the environment.